Copyright © 2022 LOCALIIZ | All rights reserved

 Dai Kee (大記), 10 Ki Lung Street, Prince Edward | (+852) 6296 7251

-If you’re a fan of savoury sensations, you will want to try the Shanghai sticky rice dumpling with ham & egg yolks ($60) served at Xia Fei Society (霞飛會館).
+If you’re a fan of savoury sensations, you will want to try the Shanghai sticky rice dumpling with ham and egg yolks ($60) served at Xia Fei Society (霞飛會館).
 Made with cured ham from China’s Jinhua region and cooked egg yolks, the medley gives off an intense yet pleasurable flavour that’s bound to satisfy those looking for authentic, traditional options.
-Meanwhile, the Shanghai sticky rice dumpling with egg yolks & soy sauce-stewed pork ($60) is prepared with meat that has been marinated in an unforgettably fragrant soy sauce recipe.
+Meanwhile, the Shanghai sticky rice dumpling with egg yolks and soy sauce-stewed pork ($60) is prepared with meat that has been marinated in an unforgettably fragrant soy sauce recipe.

 Xia Fei Society (霞飛會館), 4/F, Century Square, 1–13 D’Aguilar Street, Central | (+852) 2522 7611

-For conservative diners, you will want to track down this dai pai dong in Mong Kok, characterised by its green-painted steel coverings.
+Conservative diners who value traditional flavours will want to track down this dai pai dong in Mong Kok, characterised by its green-painted steel coverings.
 Located on Canton Road, Cheong Fat Coconut (昌發椰子檔) is a famous Thai coconut vendor who has also mastered the art of making traditional Cantonese rice dumplings.

 Cheong Fat Coconut (昌發椰子檔), 1032 Canton Road, Mong Kok | (+852) 2396 0418